 Sound & Specs

-After about 100 hours of burn-in, I tried the ED16 with the following equipment: Topping DX7, Topping D30 driving a Head ‘n’ HiFi Objective2 amplifier, RHA Dacamp L1 driving a Venture Electronics RunAbout 2.0 Balanced Lite and Cayin N5ii.
+After about 100 hours of break-in, I tried the ED16 with the following equipment: Topping DX7, Topping D30 driving a Head ‘n’ HiFi Objective2 amplifier, RHA Dacamp L1 driving a Venture Electronics RunAbout 2.0 Balanced Lite and Cayin N5ii.
 Source files used are standard-res FLACs with a few 320 kbps MP3s and high-res files in between.

 |Frequency response||10 – 40,000 Hz|